-- Contain hundreds of pieces of software that bad actors can target, including old and unpatched versions and non-approved software packages - 2 Are vulnerable when users visit malicious websites, download unknown apps, or prevent needed software updates from being applied - 3 Store gigabytes of intellectual property, personally identifiable information (PII), and user credentials - 4 Have poorly enforced boundaries between applications and OS processes, so a single compromised software module can give attackers access to the entire system and the corporate network
+- Contain hundreds of pieces of software that bad actors can target, including old and unpatched versions and non-approved software packages - 2 Are vulnerable when users visit malicious websites, download unknown apps, or prevent needed software updates from being applied - 3 Store gigabytes of intellectual property, personally identifiable information (PII), and user credentials - 4 Have poorly-enforced boundaries between processes, so a single compromised software module can give attackers access to the entire system and the corporate network

-Every endpoint is a vulnerability.
-Today, cybercriminals have more ways to break in than ever before, and human error on the inside is a constant risk.
 In this environment, cybersecurity teams expend tremendous effort attempting to monitor endpoints, identify vulnerabilities, and detect compromises.
-Operations teams are overwhelmed trying to enforce consistent images and with patching and updating firmware, operating systems, utilities, drivers, browsers, and applications across hundreds of distributed devices.
-And with workforces being more distributed than ever, traditional tools and processes designed for corporate networks are proving less and less effective.
+Operations teams are overwhelmed trying to enforce consistent images and to patch and update firmware, operating systems, utilities, drivers, browsers, and applications across hundreds of distributed devices.
+To make matters worse, increasingly users are working at home or on the road, so tools and processes designed for corporate networks are becoming less and less effective.